Vaishnavireddyyy/Pitch-Prophet/README.md

 The outcome of the Pitch Prophet project is derived by analyzing pitch conditions, weather, match type, and venue history to calculate a score prediction.

 ---
+## Commands used to run the code
+javac Main.java
+java Main